kmn219/FYP/README.md

 the system with no noise present.
 The impacts of noise are discussed.
 Finally, a signal injection device topology based on small- signal current and voltage injection is proposed, exploring the possible implementation using available technologies.

+## Repository Structure

+The code folder contains the MATLAB scripts and Simulink models used for this project, including the [Simplus Grid Tool](https://github.com/Future-Power-Networks/Simplus-Grid-Tool) developed as part of a PhD thesis by Yue Zhu in the EEE Department at Imperial College London.
+You can find the interim report, outlining the intial project goals in the project management folder.